Abstract

 Discussion

 First, we were able to show that RiPA is in principle able to induce target degradation by analyzing the degradation of WDR5 when brought into proximity with VHL.
 Second, we constructed a set of lentiviral vectors that can be used for straightforward cloning of the E3 ligase and target candidates, and can be delivered to eucaryotic cells by both viral transduction and transient transfection.
 While viral transduction allows the use of difficult-to-transfect cell lines and the careful characterization of a few specific target/E3 ligase pairs, transient transfection allows broad screening, potentially with all of more than 600 annotated E3 ligases under S1 conditions.
 We observed that the plasmid encoding the candidate E3 ligase must be transfected in at least 10-fold excess over the target protein-containing plasmid for efficient degradation.
 Third, we observed that both, FRB and the minimal luciferase used for dimerization and detection of the target protein respectively, still function when all lysines are mutated to arginine.
 This ensures that RiPA only reports degradation of the target protein when it is directly ubiquitylated since ubiquitylation of the reporter can be excluded.
-We envision that this setting will be useful for identifying the most suitable E3 ligase candidates for PROTACs targeting a particular protein.
+We envision that this setting will be valuable for identifying the most suitable E3 ligase candidates for PROTACs aimed at specific proteins, and for guiding E3 ligase selection when screening for molecular glues targeting specific E3 ligase and protein pairs.
 Conversely, we have also constructed reporters that contain lysines in addition to their endogenous lysines and have observed drastically increased degradation in some cases.
 These tools can be used to analyze whether an uncharacterized E3 ligase can in principle add degradation-inducing ubiquitin chains, thus complementing data from pooled genetic screens with fluorescent reporters 36.
 Comparing degradation with different types of these universal reporters allows estimation of the degree of E3 ligase promiscuity that is desired for PROTACs and thus identification of “PROTACable” E3 ligases.
 Finally, by combining luminescent reporters with different substrates, RiPA can be used to precisely quantify target protein degradation in living cells and in extracts of lysed cells.
 Taken together, RiPA is a versatile system that is easy to use with standard molecular biology laboratory equipment.
+The timeline and hands-on time required for RiPA with five or less targets and E3 ligases are illustrated in Figure 4 - figure supplement 1A.

 Another finding of our study is that the SCF (SKP1-CUL1 F-box protein)-type FBXL12 can degrade artificial substrates in the context of the RiPA system.
 We consider this to be relevant since the vast majority of PROTACs today use one of the two E3 ligases Cereblon or VHL.
 Therefore, it was possible that these two E3 ligases are particularly or even exclusively suited for the development of PRTOACs, e.g., due to their high potency or promiscuity.
 Since FBXL12-mediated degradation of WDR5 is even more efficient than degradation by Cereblon, and since FBXL12 can induce degradation of every target protein tested in our study, our data suggest that FBXL12 may be a promising new E3 ligase for PROTAC development.